-- Select the Policies menu and click on your policy. - 2.
+- Select the Security > Policies menu and click on your policy. - 2.
 Select a rule set. - Click on the Devices > USB tab. - 4.
 If you are in read-only mode, click on Edit in the upper banner. - 5.
-Click on Add a rule (USB device).
-A new row appears. - 6.
-In the left side of the rule, click on + to indicate one or several device identifiers to which the rule applies.
+Click on Add > Rule (USB device).
+A new line is displayed. - 6.
+In the left side of the rule, click on to indicate one or several device identifiers to which the rule applies.
 Depending on whether you want to filter a specific device or a device category, fill in some or all of these properties: - Enter a name for this device, - Select the USB class of the device from the drop-down list.
-Click on 🗷 to enter a value manually if necessary. - Enter the USB sub-class consisting of two hexadecimal characters. - Enter the first few letters of the vendor name to show the list and select the desired vendor.
-You can also enter the four standardized hexadecimal characters corresponding to the vendor. - Select the product from the list of this vendor's products or enter the four hexadecimal characters. - Enter the serial number of the product. - 7.
-In the Access field, select Allow, Block or Request if you are in a protection rule set, or Allow or Audit if you are in an audit rule set.
+Click on long to enter a value manually if necessary. - Enter the USB sub-class consisting of two hexadecimal characters. - Enter the first few letters of the vendor name to show the list and select the desired vendor.
+You can also enter the four standardized hexadecimal characters corresponding to the vendor. - Select the product from the list of this vendor's products or enter the four hexadecimal characters. - Enter the serial number of the product.

+7. In the Access field, select Allow, Block or Request if you are in a protection rule set, or Allow or Audit if you are in an audit rule set.
+Skip rule set allows you to ignore all the rules contained in this rule set and evaluate the next rule set.

 - 8. In the upper banner in the rule, you can: - Make the rule passive.
 Passive rules behave like standard rules but do not actually block any actions.
-The agent only generates logs that indicate which actions security rules would have blocked. - Use this mode to test new restriction rules, find out their impact, and make the necessary adjustments before disabling Passive rule mode.
-For further information on testing rules and policies, refer to Testing security policies. - Select the log settings that this rule will send. - Specify whether an action must be performed when a log is sent for this rule. - Enter a description to explain what this rule aims to achieve. - 9.
+The agent only generates logs that indicate which actions security rules would have blocked.

+Use this mode to test new restriction rules, determine their impact, and make the necessary adjustments before disabling Passive rule mode.
+For further information on testing rules and policies, refer to Testing security policies.

+- Select the log settings that this rule will send. - Specify whether an action must be performed when a log is sent for this rule. - Enter a comment. - Enter a description to explain what this rule aims to achieve. - 9.
 The row number of each rule appears on its left.
-Rearrange the sequence of your rules if you need to, by clicking on the arrows above and below the row number. - Click on Save at the top right of the window to save changes.
+Rearrange the sequence of your rules if you need to, by clicking on the arrows above and below the row number. - 10.
+Click on Save at the top right of the window to save changes.